apache/incubator-xtable/website/docs/query-engines-index.md

 # Query Engines

-Apache XTable™ (Incubating) synced tables behave the similarly to native tables which means you do not need any additional configurations on query engines' side to work with tables synced by Apache XTable™.
+Apache XTable™ (Incubating) synced tables behave the similarly to native tables which means you do not need any additional configurations on query engines' side to work with tables synced by Apache XTable™ (Incubating).
 This guide will delve into the details of working with various query engines.
 For more information on how to sync a source format table to create necessary log files to be inferred as a different format table, refer to [Creating your first interoperable table guide](/docs/how-to)